 Cell phone use is not permitted in school.
 Children with cell phones must leave them turned off in their backpacks throughout the school day.
 Cell phones will be confiscated if used in school.
 The Lynbrook Public Schools cell phone policy also mandates that adults may not use cell phones in public areas.

-In addition, hand-held games are not permitted in school at any time.
+In addition, hand-held games and other electronic devices are not permitted in school at any time.

 DISTRICT WEBSITE